Attendance

 What should I do if my child is absent from school?

-If your child is absent and we have not heard from you we will send a text on the first day of absence to request the reason your child is absent– this is because we have a duty to ensure your child’s safety as well as their regular school attendance.
-For further information see the attached flow chart below – Attendance Procedures for Parents and Carers.
+If your child is absent and we have not heard from you, a text will be sent requesting the reason why your child is absent (this is because we have a duty to ensure your child’s safety as well as their regular school attendance).
+For further information see the ‘Attendance Procedures for Parents and Carers’ document at the bottom of the page.

 Students leaving the school site during the school day must sign out at the Student Enquiries office, and sign in again upon return.